Homological sections of Lie algebroids: Homological sections and inner Q-algebroids

-We now proceed to give the main definition of this paper. \begin{definition} Let $(A, [-,-], \rho)$ be a Lie algebroid.
-A \emph{homological section} of $A$ is an odd section $q \in \Sec(A)$ that `squares to zero', i.e., $2 q^2 = [q,q]=0$.
-A \emph{Q-Lie algebroid} is a Lie algebroid equipped with a distinguished homological section. \end{definition} We will denote a Q-Lie algebroid as $(A,q)$ where the Lie algebroid bracket and anchor map are implied.
-For brevity, we will write QLA for Q-Lie algebroid.
-Just as in the case of homological vector fields, the condition $[q,q] =0$ is, in general, not automatic. \begin{proposition} Let $(A,q)$ be a QLA over $M$, i.e., $\pi: A \rightarrow M$, and set $Q_q := \rho(q) \in \Vect(M)$.
-Then $(M, Q_q)$ is a Q-manifold. \end{proposition} \begin{proof} This follows directly from the fact that the anchor map a homomorphism of Lie algebras, specifically
+We now proceed to give the main definition of this paper and explore some direct consequences thereof. \begin{definition} Let $(A, [-,-], \rho)$ be a Lie algebroid.
+A \emph{homological section} of $A$ is an odd section $q \in \Sec(A)$ that {`self-commutes', i.e., $[q,q]=0$}.
+An \emph{{ inner Q-algebroid}} is a Lie algebroid equipped with a distinguished homological section. \end{definition} We will denote an { inner Q-algebroid} as $(A,q)$ where the Lie algebroid bracket and anchor map are implied.
+For brevity, we will write { IQA} for an { inner Q-algebroid}.
+Just as in the case of homological vector fields, the condition $[q,q] =0$ is, in general, not automatic. \begin{proposition} Let $(A,q)$ be an { IQA} and set $\delta := [q,-]$.
+Then { $\delta^2 =0$, and $\delta$ is a derivation over the Lie algebroid bracket.} \end{proposition} \begin{proof} It is clear that as we have a homological section $\delta^2=0$.
+Thus, we need only check that $\delta$ acts as a derivation over the Lie algebroid bracket.
+However, this is obvious in light of the Jacobi identity, that is, we have an inner derivation.
+Explicitly,

+\end{proof} \begin{proposition} Let $(A,q)$ be an { IQA} over $M$, i.e., $\pi: A \rightarrow M$, and set $Q_q := \rho(q) \in \Vect(M)$.
+Then $(M, Q_q)$ is a Q-manifold. \end{proposition} \begin{proof} This follows directly from the fact that { $q$ is homological section} and that the anchor map is a homomorphism of Lie algebras, specifically

 \end{proof} Using \eqref{eqn:LocForBra}, locally the condition for a section $q = q^\alpha(x)t_\alpha$ to be homological can be written as

 Similarly, locally $Q_q = q^\alpha Q_\alpha^a \frac{\partial}{\partial x^a},$ and the fact that it `squares to zero' is expressed as